lgmontenegro/crypto_bot/README.md

 With the flags below, you can skip these entries into the JSON configuration files.
 ```

 You can also use both.
-In this case, the command line flags with subscribe the JSON configuration file entries.
+In this case, the command line flags will subscribe to the JSON configuration file entries.

 #### The Alerts